Using Barns to Manage Barber Pole Worm Infections in Small Ruminants

 Poor nutrition can lead to higher parasite burdens.
 This can happen through providing stored forage that is deficient in nutrients, allowing animals to graze an overgrazed pasture, or providing animals pasture that is overmature.
 If limited pasture production does not permit you to provide enough quality calories for your animals, it may make sense to move them to the barn after they have rotated through the pasture, allowing for a fallow period of 45-60 days before the next grazing cycle.
 This will give the pasture time to regrow, eliminate parasites through desiccation and solar radiation, and reduce the risk of the animals picking up parasites from grazing too low.

-Adequate protein and energy for an animal's age and stage of production reduces bodily stress and increases relative immunity (see figure 1 below).
+While in the barn, they still need proper nutrition to work through an already established infestation.
+Adequate protein and energy for an animal's age and stage of production reduces bodily stress and increases relative immunity (see figure 1 on the next page).
 However, these two macronutrients aren't the whole story.
 Micronutrients (vitamins and minerals) are extremely important to immune function, including vitamin E, selenium, and zinc.
 Most forages that have been harvested in a timely manner and have not been exposed to rain or too much heat/sunlight should retain adequate vitamin levels for the first year of storage.
 Older forages may require a vitamin supplement.
 Minerals should be provided regardless of the forage source, as many of our regional soils are deficient in selenium and other minerals needed for optimal immune health.
 Remember that sheep and goats have different mineral needs, so a species-specific formulation is required.
 Namely, sheep are susceptible to copper toxicity from some mineral blends.

 Stressors that make barn housing less successful